 Just as the nineties dissolved into the 21st century, Lit charged up rock ‘n’ roll with uncompromising punk energy and a power pop punch.
 However, the Orange County-born band left an imprint on popular culture that only fissured wider over the years like a California fault line.
-Who could forget the immortal lyric, “Can we forget about the things I said when I was drunk?” or the time Pamela Anderson devoured the band whole in the “Miserable” music video?
+Who could forget the immortal lyric, “Can we forget about the things I said when I was drunk?” or the time Pamela Anderson devoured the band whole in the “Miserable” music video – HERE.

 “Those two had a big role in relighting the Lit torch,” says Kevin.
 “Our drummer Taylor is a monster too, and a big part of the energy of this record. ”

-“They’re all younger dudes that grew up big Lit fans,” Jeremy goes on.
+“They are younger dudes that grew up big Lit fans,” Jeremy goes on.
 “So, as we inspired them along the way, they inspired us with their modern and fresh approach to making music.
 We stripped it back down to the basics, and they gave us a new school energy actually inspired by what we’re known for.
 We focused on what Lit means to people, what it means to us, and embraced who we are.
 Even though we’re older and wiser now, we still love the same things we’ve always loved.
 Right out of the gate, we said, ‘We‘re not talking about viruses, politics, or any of that shit’.
-We still want to have a great time, party, and make music that sounds better loud.”
+We still have a great time, party, and make music that sounds better loud.”

 That’s definitely the case with the first single “Kicked Off The Plane.”
 The head-nodding beat and palm-muted riff underline a real-life recollection of a recent instance when the dudes were unceremoniously booted from a flight for nursing something else other than water in coffee cups…The chantable refrain instantly captivates as Ajay asks, “What’s one more walk of shame?”